walk the Thames Path

 You cannot simply walk the Thames blindly.
 The Thames Path makes use of public rights of way that, for the most part, are next to the river.
 But not always.
 Sometimes the Thames Path leaves the river and works its way through a residential area rejoining the river.
 But these instances are rare and should not put you off what is an enjoyable walk.

 The source of the Thames is only 110m above sea level.
 That’s 360 feet.
 As the route mostly follows the river it is not difficult to deduce that there will not be any hills.
-There is really only one occasion, between Goring and Pangbourne, when the path rises steeply above the river providing glorious views across the Goring Gap, where the river cuts through between the Chilterns and the South Downs.
+There is really only one: between Goring and Pangbourne when the path rises steeply above the river providing glorious views across Goring Gap where the river cuts through between the Chilterns and the Berkshire Downs.

 Above the Thames near Goring